One of the most important steps in the egg freezing process is vitrification

 Fertility Answers offers a wide variety of fertility treatments and services, including egg freezing, or oocyte cryopreservation.
 For women who want to postpone motherhood, the procedure allows them to save their young and healthy eggs for later use.

 There are multiple steps involved in the egg freezing process, and one of them is vitrification.
-The reproductive endocrinologists from our Louisiana fertility centers explain what vitrification is and how it is performed.
+The reproductive endocrinologists at our Louisiana fertility centers explain what vitrification is and how it is performed.

 Vitrification is a more advanced method of egg freezing